CORAL: Contextual Response Retrievability Loss Function for Training Dialog Generation Models: Abstract

 \section{Abstract}

-Natural Language Generation (NLG) represents a large collection of tasks in the field of NLP.
-While many of these tasks have been tackled well by the cross-entropy (CE) loss, the task of dialog generation poses a few unique challenges for this loss function.
-First, CE loss assumes that for any given input, the only possible output is the one available as the ground truth in the training dataset.
-In general, this is not true for any task, as there can be multiple semantically equivalent sentences, each with a different surface form.
-This problem gets exaggerated further for the dialog generation task, as there can be multiple valid responses (for a given context) that not only have different surface forms but are also not semantically equivalent.
-Second, CE loss does not take the context into consideration while processing the response and, hence, it grades the response irrespective of the context.
-To grade the generated response for qualities like relevance, coherence, etc., the loss function should depend on both the context and the generated response.
-To circumvent these shortcomings of the CE loss, in this paper, we propose a novel loss function, CORAL, that directly optimizes recently proposed estimates of human preference for generated responses.
-Using CORAL, we can train dialog generation models without assuming non-existence of response other than the ground-truth.
-Also, the CORAL loss is computed based on both the context and the response.
-Extensive comparisons on two benchmark datasets show that CORAL based models outperform strong state-of-the-art baseline models of different sizes.
+In the field of Natural Language Processing, there are many tasks that can be tackled effectively using the cross-entropy (CE) loss function.
+However, the task of dialog generation poses unique challenges for CE loss.
+This is because CE loss assumes that, for any given input, the only possible output is the one available as the ground truth in the training dataset.
+But, in dialog generation, there can be multiple valid responses (for a given context) that not only have different surface forms but can also be semantically different.
+Furthermore, CE loss computation for the dialog generation task does not take the input context into consideration and, hence, it grades the response irrespective of the context.
+To grade the generated response for qualities like relevance, engagingness, etc., the loss function should depend on both the context and the generated response.
+To address these limitations, this paper proposes CORAL, a novel loss function based on a reinforcement learning (RL) view of the dialog generation task with a reward function that estimates human preference for generated responses while considering both the context and the response.
+Furthermore, to overcome challenges such as high sample complexity of RL training and a large action space, we propose a mix-policy training algorithm.
+Notably, using CORAL we can train dialog generation models without assuming the ground-truth as the only correct response.
+Extensive comparisons on benchmark datasets demonstrate that CORAL based models outperform strong state-of-the-art baseline models of different sizes.